-Baddoo delivers again for Tigers with winning hit vs Twins
+Woo hoo!
+Baddoo hits again, Tigers rookie tops Twins in 10th

 TRAINER’S ROOM

-Twins: 2B Luiz Arraez was in the starting lineup after leaving Monday’s game with upper gastrointestinal discomfort. … Buxton, who left Sunday’s game with what the team said was an illness unrelated to COVID-19, entered in the fifth as a defensive replacement.
+Twins: Arraez was in the starting lineup after leaving Monday’s game with upper gastrointestinal discomfort. … Buxton, who left Sunday’s game with what the team said was an illness unrelated to COVID-19, entered in the fifth as a defensive replacement.
 He didn’t play Monday.

 UP NEXT